lonewolf-bpn/php-basic-login-and-add/README.md

-# php-basic-login-and-add
+# php-basic-login-and-add and list category
-IT is basic php admin login with database connection,add category and list category
+IT is basic php admin login with database connection,with add edit delete list  category

+You need Database name "db_broadway" with tables name tbl_category tabl_user